-Unlike with a flexible spending account (FSA), you don’t have to use HSA funds by the end of the year.
-Rather, HSA funds can grow tax-deferred in your HSA for later use.
+No. Unlike with a flexible spending account (FSA), you don’t have to use HSA funds by the end of the year.
+Instead, HSA funds can grow tax-deferred in your HSA for later use.

 HSA administrators typically offer accounts that are easy to access for medical expenses.
 Many HSA administrators or banks will let you shift money into mutual funds and other investments after your HSA account balance reaches a certain level.
 These can vary by your HSA provider.

 Investment options for HSAs include mutual funds, exchange-traded funds (ETFs), stocks, and bonds.
 You can’t invest in collectibles, art, automobiles, or real estate with an HSA.